52North/MariDataHarvest/README.md

 >minutes: is the subsampling interval in minutes.

 >dir: the absolute path where to keep data.
 If empty, the directory is same as the project directory.

+>step: starts the script at a specific step (1.
+Download, 2.
+Subsample, 3.
+Appending weather data).
+If equals 0, the script runs all steps starting from step 1.